K&L Gates - The Inside View

 • Get to know your colleagues.

-• Keep confidential client information confidential.
+• Keep all client information confidential.

 • Ask questions, follow up and show interest.